| Watch

 rather keep my beautiful, dark blue pickup truck… I hate dressing

-up… and at my somewhat advanced age I have no desires of being surrounded
+up… and at my somewhat advanced age I have no desires of being

-by any new and unexpected offspring.
+surrounded by any new and unexpected offspring.

 Other

-than that, (tongue in cheek) it all sounds rather lovely… and it
+than that, (tongue in cheek) it all sounds rather lovely… and

-with no strings attached.
+for me, with no strings attached.

 It